Linyi University

 Linyi University (LYU, 临沂大学 (臨沂大學, Línyí Dàxué)) is a public university based in Lanshan district of Linyi, Shandong province, China.

 It offers studies in 62 different undergraduate degrees, organized among nine major disciplines: Economics, Law, Education, Literature, History, Science, Engineering, Agriculture and Management.

 History

 The predecessor school of Linyi University, Seaside High School of the Military and Political College (军政干部学院滨海中学), was founded in 1941.
-It was one of the first universities in Shandong, taking the name of Linyi University in 1958.
+It was one of the first universities in Shandong, which was renamed Linyi University in 1958.
 Yet the institution was transformed into a teachers school just one year later.
-Through the following decades it kept the profile of an institution for teachers education, and was known as Linyi Normal University (临沂师范学院) after 1999.
-The college was awarded with name change in 2010 by Ministry of Education, People's Republic of China.
+Through the following decades, it kept the profile of an institution for teacher education and was known as Linyi Normal University (临沂师范学院) after 1999.
+The college was awarded with name change in 2010 by the Ministry of Education, People's Republic of China.

+Faculty and Student

+Linyi University has a faculty and staff of over 2,900, including 1,157 teachers with doctoral degrees.
+The university currently has 14 nationally recognized talents, including two recipients of the National Science Fund for Distinguished Young Scholars, and 32 provincial and ministerial-level talents such as Taishan Scholars.
+It also counts two National Outstanding Teachers among its faculty.

+The university enrolls nearly 50,000 full-time students and more than 37,000 continuing education learners.

+International Cooperation

+Linyi University has established partnerships with over 100 universities in 26 countries and regions.
+It offers several Sino-foreign joint undergraduate programs and operates a cooperative education institute and international research centers.
+The university is also a member of multiple national and regional education alliances and maintains a strategic partnership with the Chinese Service Center for Scholarly Exchange.
+A Confucius Institute has been established in cooperation with the University of Conakry in Guinea.